mattb20/CV/README.md

 Email: matt_burgoyne@live.co.uk

 Hard working, yet flexible software developer currently looking for my first role in the industry.
-I was formerly a Secondary school teacher.
+I was formerly a secondary school teacher.
 I love programming in Ruby, JavaScript, and can learn and apply new languages and technologies quickly.
 ## Projects:

 | Name                       | Description                                                                   | Technologies                     |  Testing                           |